-There are many very good options on Amazon, ditch the double and single – walled reusable plastic coffee cup that is neither healthy nor a great choice for the environment.
+There are many very good options on Amazon, ditch the double and single – walled reusable plastic coffee cups that are neither healthy nor a great choice for the environment.

 Nothing against the company at all.
-If your Starbucks travel coffee cup or any of the Starbucks cup were made of better materials I’d encourage you to use them.
+If your Starbucks travel coffee cup or any of the Starbucks cups were made of better materials, I’d encourage you to use them.

 What I won’t warn is the use of toxic materials BPA free or not the Polymers are still not good for you.

 their 24Oz cup is completely reusable and is designed to keep your coffee cool.
 It is not designed for hot drinks; it is for cold beverages only.